A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 Owen’s supervisors weren’t notified until January.
 Their deadline to meet with Owen and decide whether counseling, training or other actions were warranted was Feb.
 29 — a month after Owen shot Green.

-“The whole point of having the early intervention is you help the officer when they seem like they’re in distress, before things get worse,” said Harris, the University of Massachusetts Lowell professor.
+“The whole point of having the early intervention is you help the officer when they seem like they’re in distress, before things get worse,” said Harris, the University of Massachusetts professor.

-Former Prince George’s County police chief Hank Stawinski — who ordered Owen arrested after the January shooting — told The Post that he understood the system was too slow and had been working to upgrade it
+Former Prince George’s County police chief Hank Stawinski — who ordered Owen arrested after the January shooting — told The Post that he understood the system was too slow and had been working to upgrade it.

 “We were moving to fix those deficiencies,” Stawinski said in an interview before his resignation in June.